-An ancient Roman marble statuette of Aphrodite Anadyomene; the Goddess of Love is depicted fully nude, emerging from her bath and arranging her hair.
+An ancient Roman marble statuette of Aphrodite Anadyomene; the Goddess of Love is depicted fully nude, standing with her weight on heer right leg, having emerged from her bath and arranging her hair.

 Ca. 1st century AD.